derekpcollins/derekpcollins/README.md

 # Hi there 👋

-I'm Derek Collins and I'm currently a Product Designer & Prototyper at Netflix on the Growth Team.
+I'm Derek P. Collins and I'm currently a Product Designer & Prototyper at Netflix on the Growth Team.
 Besides design and coding, I love *LEGO*, 🎒travelling the world, and the 🏈 Cleveland Browns.
 I live in Cleveland, Ohio.

 You can find me around the web 🕸: